kedarmahale/kedarmahale.github.io/source/_posts/Set-in-stone-a-trip-to-hampi.md

 ---
-title: 'Set in stone: a trip to hampi'
+title: 'Set in stone: a trip to Hampi'
 date: 2022-10-05 11:42:08
 tags: Trips
 category: Hampi trip